Shema: Additions to the prayer

-The Talmud, in Shevu’ot 15b, mentions Rabbi Yehoshua ben Levi's custom of reciting Psalm 91 and Psalm 3 (excluding the first verse) as a means of protection against demons while sleeping.
+The Talmud, in Shevu'ot 15b, mentions Yehoshua ben Levi's custom of reciting Psalm 91 and Psalm 3 (excluding the first verse) as a means of protection against demons while sleeping.

-As Jewish history progressed, additional psalms, biblical portions, and prayers were incorporated; customs regarding this practice may differ.
+Additional psalms, biblical portions, and prayers were incorporated over time; customs differ.
 Although adding Psalms is not mandatory, it is generally anticipated.

-The Rishonim argue whether one is to say the portion of "Vehaya Im Shamoa" and those who say one should also recite the third portion of Shema.
+The Rishonim argued whether one is to say the portion of "Vehaya Im Shamoa" and those who say one should also recite the third portion of Shema.

-According to various customs, which are founded on the Arizal, the prayer also includes the confession prayer to confess and clean the sins of the past day.
+According to various customs, which are founded on the Arizal, the prayer also includes the tachanun to confess and clean the sins of the past day.
 Some customs include Psalm 91, 51, and 121.
-Additionally, some add the prayer of Ana b'Koach and Psalm 67.
+Additionally, some add the lyrics of the piyyut 'Ana BeKoach' and Psalm 67.

-Another common addition is "In the name of the LORD God of Israel, at my right be Michael, and at my left be Gabriel, and before me Uriel, and behind me Raphael, and on my head the Presence of the LORD".
-Although close variants are known from the geonic period, a version of the prayer very similar to the one recited today appears in Machzor Vitry, before finding its way into the Zohar and modern prayerbooks.
+Another common addition is "In the name of the God of Israel, at my right be Michael, and at my left be Gabriel, and before me Uriel, and behind me Raphael, and on my head the Presence of the LORD".
+Although close variants are known from the Geonic period, a version of the prayer very similar to the one recited today appears in the Machzor Vitry, before finding its way into the Zohar and modern prayerbooks.